-Professor Langenwalter is an archaeologist who focuses on the cultural ecology of the peoples of California and the American West.
+Professor Langenwalter is an archaeologist who focuses on the cultural ecology of the peoples of California, the American West and Oceania.
 His studies include research in human adaptations, ethnicity, animal use and culture change.
-He brings 23 years of teaching experience to Biola, coupled with experience in museology, vertebrate paleontology and cultural resource management.
+He brings 27 years of teaching experience to Biola, coupled with experience in museology, vertebrate paleontology and cultural resource management.
 A long-term goal of Professor Langenwalter is the development of an increased participation of Christians in anthropology.
-It is his desire to equip students with the tools and an anthropological perspective to increase their effectiveness in the field, their communities and cross-cultural settings.
+It is his desire to equip students with an anthropological perspective and the tools to increase their effectiveness in their profession, their communities and in cross-cultural settings.
 He has participated in the modern development of the anthropology program at Biola, and supervises the excavation of the mammoth at the dig site adjacent to Hope Hall.
-As an active research scientist, he acts as a Principle Investigator and Collaborator for archaeological and paleontological research projects.
+As an active research scientist, he acts as a Principle Investigator and Collaborator for archaeological and paleontological research projects; advises various state and local commissions; and peer review.

 Pacific Coast Archaeological Society